samiarja/DeepGreen/README.md

 # Classification with FEAST network:

-This analysis aims to demonstrate how the network works on various conditions and present the associated results.
+In this experiment, we demonstrated the capability of the network on various recording conditions.
+For each recording, we presented the statistical results with the classification output in a video.

 ## 1st recording condition: